fitexmage/ShadowVillageCore/README.md

 ### Shadow Man and Shadow Beast

-At a specific minute every hour, shadow man or shadow beast will appear and teleport random times.
+At a certain time, shadow man or shadow beast will appear and teleport random times.

 * Shadow Man
 Shadow man will teleport to the back of a random player.
 It never move or attack, and just gaze at target player.